-Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space
+Seahawks release tight end Ed Dickson, waive safety Tedric Thompson, creating $5 million in salary cap space

-The Seahawks are waiving safety Tedric Thompson and tight end Ed Dickson in moves that will create an extra $5.1 million in salary cap space.
+The Seahawks are waiving safety Tedric Thompson and releasing tight end Ed Dickson in moves that will create an extra $5.1 million in salary cap space as Seattle navigates the home stretch of the NFL free agency period.

-Both moves were confirmed to the Seattle Times with Thompson’s waiving first reported by Josina Anderson of ESPN) while Ian Rapoport of the NFL Network first reported the imminent release of Dickson.
 Dickson’s release will save $3 million against the cap and Thompson $2.13 million.

-The two moves, which had been anticipated for a while, will help out the Seahawks financially as they were listed as down to $11.3 million in available cap space entering the day by OvertheCap.com.
-That, though, does not include the contracts of Bruce Irvin or receiver Phillip Dorsett, who each have agreed to terms or signed in recent day.
+The Seahawks were listed as down to $11.3 million in available cap space entering the day by OvertheCap.com.
+That number, though, does not include the contracts of Bruce Irvin or receiver Phillip Dorsett, who each have agreed to terms or signed in recent day.

-Dorsett’s one-year contract will not significantly affect the cap as it was reported Tuesday his deal will qualify for the new veteran benefit exception instituted in the new Collective Bargaining Agreement earlier this month and will count just $877,500 against the cap.
+Dorsett’s one-year contract will not significantly affect the cap as it was reported Tuesday his deal will count just $877,500 against the cap (he made $2.6 million in 2019 with the Patriots).

 Irvin is thought to have signed a one-year deal for somewhere in the $3 million range but details have not yet been revealed as his signing has not yet been made official.